spaceottercode/glamodon/README.md

 > 1. Stickers and tools will be made available soon.

-Tested on Firefox running TamperMonkey.
+Tested on Firefox running GreaseMonkey.
 Not tested on Chrome (running natively as an extension).

 # TODO/WIP